Reactions to the Mishima Incident: Writers and Cultural figures

+Among the various reactions to the Mishima Incident, those from writers and cultural figures were the most numerous, reaching a vast number; below are some of the ones most commonly quoted in Mishima-related books.

-Many of Mishima's close friends and writers and critics who shared the same ideological lineage interpreted the Mishima Incident as a "committing suicide to remonstrate the government (諌死, Kanshi)."
+Many of Mishima's close friends and writers and critics who shared the same ideological lineage interpreted the Mishima Incident as a committing "suicide of remonstrance" (諌死, kanshi) to the government.
 Writers with different ideological leanings from Mishima also felt a deep respect for Mishima's integrity to provide fair literary criticism that transcended ideological differences, and many of them, like Yasunari Kawabata's comment at the scene, expressed pure lamentation over the loss of Mishima's rare talent, also many of them, sympathized with Mishima's accomplishment of his romanticism and aesthetics.

 On the other hand, there were also critics such as Munemutsu Yamada (山田宗睦) person, who based on their ideological opposition and anti-Emperor stance, harshly criticized Mishima's actions as an "Anachronistic folly".
-There were also many critical comments reflecting the general opinion of "Postwar cultural figures (戦後文化人, sengo bunkajin)" at the time, such as Hiroshi Noma, who was wary of Japan becoming militarized.
+There were also many critical comments reflecting the general opinion of "postwar cultural figures (戦後文化人)" at the time, such as Hiroshi Noma, who was wary of Japan becoming militarized.
+There were also those, such as Ryōtarō Shiba and Shō Shibata (柴田翔) mentioned below, who rejected the idea of imitating Mishima by taking their own lives.

 Ryōtarō Shiba feared that "dingy imitators" would emerge who would copy Mishima's actions, and was opposed to giving Mishima's death any political significance, arguing that it should remain within the category of literary theory.
 He also considered the mass sense of the JSDF personnel who heckled Mishima to be normal and healthy.
 (Note: However, in his later years, Ryōtarō Shiba, began to lament and worry about the money worship of materialism and deterioration of ethics among Japanese people from the economic bubble period through to the Heisei era, like the prediction words of Mishima.)

-Shō Shibata (柴田翔), who had shown respect to Mishima while he was alive and had approached him calling him "Teacher Mishima" (三島先生, Mishima Sensei), drastically changing his attitude after the incident, and said, "I intuitively sensed his narcissism and it made me angry," and "I would like to ask young people, especially those of the New Left, not to be shaken up.
-It is time for each of us to take a step back and think carefully about which principle we owe it to: is self-destruction through the philosophy of death more important, or is it more important to continue living as a human being?"
+Shō Shibata, who had shown respect to Mishima while he was alive and had approached him calling him "Teacher Mishima" (三島先生, Mishima Sensei), drastically changing his attitude after the incident, and said, "I intuitively sensed his narcissism and it made me angry."
+And to the New Left youths who were likely to be influenced by Mishima, Shibata added that they should carefully think over which mattered more: "self-destruction based on a philosophy of death" or "continuing to live as a human being."

 Takeshi Muramatsu (村松剛), a scholar of French literature who was close to Mishima, said that Mishima, who had achieved status as a writer and had been blessed with a family, and who would have had a great chance of winning the Nobel Prize in Literature if he had lived, decided to cut all that off and act in this way as the meaning of "a warning to the flourishing mid-Shōwa period (昭和元禄, Shōwa-Genroku) with his death."